ThorstenDoherr/searchengine/SE/searchengine.md

 #### importbase
 <code>importbase(*Sfile* [, *Lnomemos*])</code>
 imports respectively declares the base table.
-If the file extension is \".txt\", the SearchEngine first checks the existence of an already imported Foxpro table with the same name and the extension \".dbf".
+If the file extension is \".txt\" or anything but \".dbf\", for that matter, the SearchEngine first checks the existence of an already imported Foxpro table with the same name and the extension \".dbf\".
 An existing table will be declared as the base table.
 Otherwise, <i>Sfile</i> will be imported into a Foxpro table.
-A text file needs to be tab-delimited with a header line with column names.
+A text file should be tab-delimited with a header line with column names.
 Usually, the data is exported from a different system into the intermediate text format.
 The success of the import depends on the flawless structure of the text file.
 You should blank all critical control characters within the source fields: tabulator \(ascii: 9\), line feed \(ascii: 10\) and  carriage return \(ascii: 13\).
 Export only necessary search fields and one unique identifier to avoid superfluous data transfer.
-After a successful import the base table will appear as Foxpro table (extension \".dbf\").
+After a successful import, the base table will appear as Foxpro table (extension \".dbf\").

 <i>Lnomemos</i> prevents the usage of memo fields during import.
 Memo fields are required if text fields exceed the length of 254 characters.
 In the case of suppressed memo fields a data loss of 0.1% is considered tolerable to handle outliers as truncation is already authorized.
 Use memo fields if you expect longer texts in the data.
 Set <i>Lnomemos</i> to .t. if text fields longer than 254 characters can be considered unwanted outliers.
 Memo fields appear as type \"M\" and characters fields as type \"C\" in the table structure (see below).